Helicopter Academy logo

 Ground knowledge saves flight time

-Private, commercial, CFI, and CFII training should connect to a career objective instead of being treated as isolated checkrides.
+Private, commercial, CFI, and CFII training should connect to a career objective instead of being treated as unrelated checkrides.

 Low-time pilots need a bridge